-2010 - 2012: OAuthcalypse, competing with third party apps and other perceived betrayals
+2010 - 2012: OAuthcalypse, competing with third party apps and other perceived betrayals place before its adoption by Twitter.
+It also afforded the company better visibility over which applications were connecting to the API.

 The honeymoon between Twitter and third party developers ended in 2010 when Twitter's management enacted a series of decisions that were greeted with anger and disappointment.